quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 #### Example: Short Corridor with Switched Actions
 In this example, a small corridor gridworld has states that appear identical under function approximation.
 The problem is challenging because actions have different consequences depending on state.
-:p How does the \(\epsilon\)-greedy method fail to solve the short corridor problem effectively?
+:p How does the $\epsilon$-greedy method fail to solve the short corridor problem effectively?
 ??x
-The \(\epsilon\)-greedy method fails by being overly deterministic, only allowing two policies: always choosing right or left with a high probability.
+The $\epsilon$-greedy method fails by being overly deterministic, only allowing two policies: always choosing right or left with a high probability.
 This rigidity prevents it from finding the optimal stochastic policy, leading to poor performance.
 ```java
 // Example pseudocode for epsilon-greedy selection
 public int selectAction(EpsilonGreedyPolicy policy) {